 The best way to see the Northern Lights is by having a rental car in Iceland.
 Having a rental car in Iceland increases the chance of seeing the Auroras significantly, as you can make your own travel plan.
 Going where you want and seeing what you want at a time of your choosing.

 This includes not only the Northern Lights but all sites in Iceland you want to see.
 Whether it being visiting the Blue Lagoon, driving the south coast and seeing the Black Sand Beaches in Iceland or the Golden Circle.

 Whatever you´re looking for in Iceland, waterfalls, lava fields, hot springs or simply visiting Reykjavik, the rental car is your best travel option.

 January and February can be rather cold in Iceland.
 There is often quite a bit of snow and ice on the roads.
 It is best to have a 4x4/AWD for your rental car in Iceland in January and February.
 We offer many great rental cars for winter driving such as the Kia Sportage, Dacia Duster and of course the mighty Toyota Land Cruiser.

 Which 4x4 rental car in Iceland you pick is up to you.
-Just be safe when traveling in Iceland and enjoy your trip.
+Just be safe when traveling with Blue Car Rental in Iceland and enjoy your trip.

 But if you do celebrate Þorri in Iceland, make sure to leave the rental car behind if you try the fermented shark and Brennivín.